-Figure 8 summarizes the session model when operating in an approved FIPS 140-2 mode of operation.
-At power up or following a restart, both the Service Handler (SH) and the Datapath (DP) will assume No Role.
+Figure 11 summarizes the session model when operating in an approved FIPS 140-2 mode of operation.
+At power up or following a restart, both the Service Handler (SH) and the Datapath (DP) will not be assuming a role.

 When there are no operator accounts, only the Crypto-Initiator can log in using the Log In (C-I) service.
 Once logged in, the Crypto-Initiator can initialize the FlagStone Core and create a single (Initial) Crypto Officer account, but the Crypto-Initiator cannot assume a Datapath role.